 WHAT NOT TO DO

-First, Wantz explained to me one reason why we may get carpal tunnel syndrome—and why it hurts so much!
+First, Wantz explained one reason why we may get carpal tunnel syndrome—and why it hurts so much!
 The trouble zone, she said, is just below the center of the wrist, a narrow tunnel through which the median nerve and nine tendons connect from the forearm to the hand and fingers.
 One potential cause is a constant repetitive motion (such as typing, gardening, chopping food and handling tools), which eventually can cause the median nerve and tendons to swell.
 That makes the tunnel squeeze the nerve and tendons, which causes the discomfort.

 As an alternative strategy, Wantz and many other therapists get good results from certain specific, light hand stretches.
 These are safe for almost everyone, but of course, check with your own doctor before trying them.